-Can it be that Zionism and Israel, who seem to agree with principal features of the anti-Semites, are also anti-Semites and guilty of anti-Semitism?
+Can it be that Zionism and Israel, which both agree with principal features of the anti-Semites, are also anti-Semites and guilty of anti-Semitism?
 Give the Zionists and Israel the benefit of doubt.
-A case can be made, but the illogic of the situation demands a more logical perspective -- the words have ill-defined meanings, which lead to their misuse and outlandish characterizations.
+A case can be made, but the illogic of the situation demands a more logical perspective – the words have ill-defined meanings, which lead to their misuse and outlandish characterizations.

 The more rightful term